Résumé Do's & Don'ts

 - Be consistent in formatting i.e. the abbreviation for Florida as FL not Fl, fla

-- Tailor the objective statment for each position and modify info to better fit the objective if necessary
+- Tailor the objective statement for each position and modify info to better fit the objective if necessary

 - Use integers for dates (mm/yy) w/o leading zeros